 - La MaMa, New York – Offering a weekly online live performance series called Downtown Variety.

-- National Theatre, London, United Kingdom – Offering a new play from their archives every week through May 15.
+- National Theatre, London, United Kingdom – Just launched new on-demand streaming service.

 - The Public Theater, New York – Offering live streaming work sessions of Suzan-Lori Parks in collaboration with Howlround and archived performances from Joe’s Pub.